mech/Learning-Notes/FrontEnd/CSS/Layout/Grid.md

 ## Grid Lines and Tracks

+> Think about Grid systems in terms of tracks or lines or templates or even all three at once.

 * [Deep Dive into Grid Layout Placement](https://blogs.igalia.com/mrego/2016/02/01/deep-dive-into-grid-layout-placement/)

 Grid Lines start from the outermost edges.
 If you have 3 columns, then you have 4 lines.
 If you have 5 rows, then you have 6 lines.